OXIDprojects/passwordpolicy/README.md

 Your or you client need this module in a reliable environment to make serious businness?
 Better request professional support now.

-The support contract will fit to your special needs and may include things like:
+The support contract will fit to your needs and may include things like:

 - feature implementation
 - free updates